-What made you choose to study Modern and Medieval Languages?
+What made you choose Modern and Medieval Languages?

 I always knew that I wanted to continue studying languages at university once I had finished my A-levels, but the Cambridge course in particular was very appealing.
 Not only does the course offer you the opportunity to study your chosen languages in depth, but also to delve into the literary and historical aspects of language, which I had only briefly looked at during my A-level classes.

 Another great thing about the Cambridge Modern and Medieval Languages (MML) course is that you have the option to study your second language 'ab initio' (or from scratch).
 I chose to do this with German alongside post-A-level French, and will now spend my entire year abroad in Germany!
 If you’re worried about studying an entirely new language at Cambridge, don’t be!
 You will receive so much support and encouragement in your language classes that you will find the experience a lot more rewarding than daunting.

 Why Christ’s in particular?